 Many private loans come with a set repayment schedule.
 Some borrowers are willing to live with larger payments, so they opt for a shorter repayment plan to get a lower interest rate.
 Other borrowers need the lowest payment possible, so they sign up for loans with higher interest rates, but longer repayment schedules.

-The problem with many private loans is that the repayment length is fixed, and monthly payments are not flexible.
+The problem with many private loans is that the repayment length doesn’t change, and monthly payments are not flexible.

 In the world of federal student loans, borrowers are free to bounce around different repayment plans.